Khalil71/Currency-converter/README.md

 allowedFloats: Number of digits allowed after decimal point
 ```

-### I chose mongoDB simply because it was already installed on my machine
+I chose MongoDB simply it didn't make such of a difference to me also because it was already installed on my machine

 ## Author